zy97140/omp-benchmark-for-pytorch/README.md

 ![](benchmark-charts/contiguous_add_bigsize.png "add operation when parallelizing in offical and Intel version")

 Both of the two versions use openmp to parallelize the add operation.
-And they both use Intel Intrinsics as SIMD to implement vectorization.
-We should pay attention to the remainder part when using SIMD.
-The official version [splits](https://github.com/pytorch/pytorch/blob/master/torch/lib/TH/generic/THTensorMath.c#L51-L62) the size of tensors and assigns some to different threads first and then use [SIMD](https://github.com/pytorch/pytorch/blob/master/torch/lib/TH/vector/AVX.c#L13-L16).
+And they both use Intel intrinsic as SIMD.
+The remainder part from SIMD should be handled carefully to get better performance.
+The official version [splits](https://github.com/pytorch/pytorch/blob/master/torch/lib/TH/generic/THTensorMath.c#L51-L62) tensors to many parts and assigns one to each thread first and then uses [SIMD](https://github.com/pytorch/pytorch/blob/master/torch/lib/TH/vector/AVX.c#L13-L16).
 It maybe results in a remainder part in each thread.
-But Intel version think the remainder from [SIMD first](https://github.com/intel/pytorch/blob/dev-omp2/torch/lib/TH/vector/AVX.c#L187) and make sure that there is no remainder in each thread when doing [parallelism](https://github.com/intel/pytorch/blob/dev-omp2/torch/lib/TH/vector/AVX.c#L174-L177).
+But Intel version think the remainder from [SIMD](https://github.com/intel/pytorch/blob/dev-omp2/torch/lib/TH/vector/AVX.c#L187) first and make sure that there is no remainder in each thread when doing [parallelism](https://github.com/intel/pytorch/blob/dev-omp2/torch/lib/TH/vector/AVX.c#L174-L177).

 #### 4.2 Openmp overhead threshold of official Pytorch is too high
 We choose add and copy operation for contiguous tensors that are less than 100K as the test case.
-The code of official version runs serailly and the Intel version runs parallelly.
-You can use the two different pytorch versions as test method to get data from serailized operation or parallelized one.
+From 4.1, it is easy to understand That the operation of official version runs serailly.
+However, the threshold of Intel version is set to [800](https://github.com/intel/pytorch/blob/dev-omp2/torch/lib/TH/vector/AVX.c#L12).
+So that the operation of Intel version runs parallelly.

 Operation: copy
 Tensor Continuity: contiguous